unissey/doc-sdk-js/README.md

           innerBorder: [R,G,B,Alpha],  // The oval/rect border color (default : [255, 255, 255, 1])
           progressColor: [R,G,B,Alpha],  // The progress bar (running over the inner border) color (default : [0, 188, 212, 1])
         };
-    };
-  cameraConfig?: CameraConfig;    // To modify the camera parameters.
+        filter: string; // a CSS-like filter string, that applies an effect to the video preview.
+Example : "blur(5px)" }; cameraConfig?: CameraConfig;    // To modify the camera parameters.
 You generally don't have to change these values, as the presets define standard default values for each use case.
       {